 While the AP’s findings were alarming, there was some good news cited in the report.
 They told the story of an attorney named Aneesha Gandhi, who agreed to take on a difficult case and represent an asylum seeker from Ecuador.
 Her client fled to the United States after facing discrimination and violence for being openly gay.
 She succeeded: Her client was granted asylum.

 Do You Have Questions About Immigration Law?
 We Can Help

-At the Law Office of Joshua L. Goldstein, PC, we are proud to offer reliable, client-focused immigration law representation.
+At the Goldstein Immigration Lawyers, we are proud to offer reliable, client-focused immigration law representation.
 If you have questions or concerns about your rights and your options, we are ready to help.
 For a confidential consultation, please call (213) 262-2000 today.
 We represent immigrants in Los Angeles and throughout Southern California, including in Rosemead, Huntington Park, Paramount, Norwalk, Buena Park, and Lakewood.